rafaelandrade-dev/rafaelandrade-dev/README.md

 Studying to become an amazing Software Developer
 -----------------------------

 I'm a 16 years old developer.
 I love to code and figure it out how to solve deep problems using high-edge tech.
-My main focus are front and back-end development, making applications that impact the life of thousands of users.
+My main focus is front end development, making applications that impact the life of thousands of users.

 * 🌍  I'm based in Paraíba, Brazil
 * ✉️  You can contact me at [andraderafael037@gmail.com](mailto:andraderafael037@gmail.com)